Skip to main content

 API key

 Your API key authenticates every direct HTTP request to the API.
-Pass it in the xi-api-key header:
+Pass it in the x-api-key header:

 Get your key from Settings → API Keys.